 Literally fall.
 Something weird is going on with this one, dynamics-wise, like there's a hidden compression plugin I couldn't find to disable.
 Oh, well.
 If you find the lyrics annoying, rest assured that they are much much better than the placeholder lyrics.

 Label me purple.
 After achieving the singularity, mankind built a machine to judge them.
 It always reports "purple", the second-lowest rating.

 When people tell me that I am a pretty good dancer they usually look surprised or like I should be surprised.
 This is true.

 Life's a bleach.
 I'm sure this is an old pun, but I did enjoy it and writing lyrics for it, especially because I love rhyming science words.

 Tom Murphy VII 28X bus broke down in Crafton because we couldn't stop the beeping caused by the antifreeze leak.
 Port Authority road ops fixed it by pouring a lot of new antifreeze from a huge Dennis The Menace-era tin can.
 He is trailing the bus now.
-Next we will try a "top kill" procedure.
-7 years ago · Comment
+Next we will try a "top kill" procedure. almost 8 years ago · Comment

 p e r s o n a l

 I've already announced our upcoming show in DC in my previous two posts.
 I just want to share the concert poster I drew: